West Harrow tube station

-West Harrow is a London Underground station in Harrow in north west London.

-The station is on the Uxbridge branch of the Metropolitan line, between Rayners Lane and Harrow-on-the-Hill stations, and in Travelcard Zone 5.
-It is the only station on the Uxbridge branch to be served exclusively by the Metropolitan.
+West Harrow is a London Underground station in Harrow, north-west London.
+It is on the Uxbridge branch of the Metropolitan line, between Rayners Lane and Harrow-on-the-Hill stations.
+The station is located in London fare zone 5.
+It is the only station on the Uxbridge branch to be served exclusively by the Metropolitan line.

 History

 The Metropolitan (Harrow and Uxbridge Railway) line passed through here between Harrow-on-the-Hill and Ruislip, with services beginning on 4 July 1904.
 West Harrow station opened on 17 November 1913.

 The line here passes over the road where The Gardens becomes Vaughan Road.

-The station is one of the few underground stations without ticket barriers at one of the entrances, with passengers travelling towards Uxbridge able to access the platforms without passing a ticket barrier.
+The station is one of the few underground stations without ticket barriers at one of the entrances, with passengers travelling towards Uxbridge able to access the platforms without passing through a ticket barrier.